SEAT AT THE TABLE

 Nabeela Syed

-The youngest member of the Illinois State Congress, Nabeela Syed’s platform, focused on reproductive justice, gun reform and prescription drug affordability, is now under fire for her pro-Palestinian stance as she faces a well-funded Republican challenger.
+The youngest Democrat of the Illinois General Assembly, Nabeela Syed’s platform, focused on healthcare access, prescription drug affordability and education is now under fire for her pro-Palestinian stance as she faces a Republican challenger.

 Illinois State Representative, 51st District